karendolan/dce-paella-extensions/README.md

 Development
 -----------

+**Local development**

+- Edit the files you want.
+- Run tests as documented in the next section.
+- When you are ready to publish to NPM, make sure you update the version in package.json.

+**Testing a development version of this module in paella-matterhorn**

 To avoid having to run `npm publish` and `npm install` just to see if a change worked in the context of paella-matterhorn, you can: